SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 1. **Indicators**.
 The number of threat intelligence indicators included in the file.

 :::note
-The “CrowdStrike provided by Sumo Logic (s_CrowdStrike)” source is a default source and cannot be changed or deleted.
+The "CrowdStrike provided by Sumo Logic (s_CrowdStrike)" source is a default source and cannot be changed or deleted.
 When performing searches against this source, use "s_CrowdStrike" as the source name.
 :::

 ### Add indicators in the Threat Intelligence tab